yshamin/tsf/examples/jaxrs-jaxws-authorization/README.txt

 Deploying the service
 ---------------------------------------
- * To the servlet container
+ * To the servlet container:

     cd war; mvn jetty:run

- * To the OSGI container
+ * To the Talend Services Framework OSGi container:

     From the OSGi command line, run:
 	install mvn:com.talend.sf.examples.jaxrs-jaxws-authorization/jaxrs-jaxws-authorization-common/1.0